The 30-Year Treasury Bond Yield Continues to Amaze Me

 Over 30 years, the interest income would amount to $84,000.
 You’d pay a total of $21,000 in income taxes if you were in the 25% tax bracket, leaving you with net interest income of $63,000.
 Plus, you’d get your $100,000 back at maturity for a total of $163,000.

 If this were the only available investment opportunity present in the world, I wouldn’t even bother saving my money.
-I’d spend every penny on diamond-tipped David Oscarson fountain pens, vacations to Bora Bora, a couple of Bentley’s in the driveway, and dinner out every night at $300+ steakhouses.
-Presented with these terms, saving and investing money would be irrational.
+Presented with these terms, saving and investing money in any meaningful sense would be irrational.
 Money is about utility.
 Investing only makes sense if you are adequately compensated for delayed gratification and risk of loss with increased purchasing power on an after-tax, inflation-adjusted basis.

-The only possible justification for long-duration Treasury bond ownership at these levels is if someone believes that we are going to enter a deflationary spiral on par with the Great Depression or the disaster that was the 1870′s.
+The only possible justification for long-duration Treasury bond ownership at these levels is if someone believes that we are going to enter a deflationary spiral on par with the Great Depression or the disaster that was the 1870s.
 I’m in the opposite boat, personally.
-I think the central bank will monetize the debt and we’ll see signifiant inflation at some point in the future.
+I think the central bank will monetize the debt and we’ll see significant inflation at some point in the future, though no telling when or how that might occur.

 Tell you what.
 To prove my point, any of you wanting to buy Treasury bonds, how about you call me, instead?
 If you have at least few million dollars to make it worth the time, I’ll gladly bring in the lawyers to structure some sort of private deal.
 Heck, I’ll even throw in an extra percentage point or two as long as I get to keep the 30-year maturity.
 Anyone would be insane not to take those terms.
 Economically speaking, it’s free money.